How to manage storage on your Mac

 Remove app leftovers in one click

 As I previously mentioned, the above methods don't entirely remove all app traces, which I personally find really annoying; these leftovers take up space.
-That's why I prefer to use the Uninstaller tool from the much popular nowadays, CleanMyMac X. Not only does it find many unseen apps (not shown in Applications) but it also removes apps with all of their associated files.
+That's why I prefer to use the Uninstaller tool from the much popular nowadays, CleanMyMac.
+Not only does it find many unseen apps (not shown in Applications) but it also removes apps with all of their associated files.
 Apple also notarizes this app.

 Here's how to free up some Application storage using this app: